ufal/npfl114/tasks/reading_comprehension.md

 #### Date: Deadline: May 16, 7:59 a.m.
 #### Points: 4 points+5 bonus

+**Wed May 11, 14:45: Unfortunately, several contexts in the initial version of the dataset were incorrect (not belonging to the questions).
+The dataset has been fixed just now, so please _redownload_ it.
+More details in Piazza.**

 Implement the best possible model for reading comprehension task using a translated version of the SQuAD 1.1 dataset, utilizing a provided Czech RoBERTa model [`ufal/robeczech-base`](https://huggingface.co/ufal/robeczech-base).